konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 checkers store hashes of states.
 We can go as far as to store 2-3 bits per state, assuming that collisions are acceptable (still better than random walks!).
 Having a machine with 128 GB of memory, we can store roughly 50 billions of states.
-This is significantly more than the number of states in our benchmarks.
+This is way more than the number of states in our benchmarks -- dozens of billions vs. thousands and millions.

 There are cases where randomness may find bugs, where state enumeration gets
 stuck: